-- Only one trend window for real-time monitor can be displayed. - When connecting to a single data logger or BOX data logger, up to two windows can be displayed in any combination of realtime trend windows and/or realtime event windows. - When connecting to a single data communication, the number of realtime trend windows and/or realtime event windows that can be displayed simultaneously is as follows: - For high speed sampling: up to two screens - For general sampling: up to four screens (When two screens are used for high speed sampling, the number of screen can be displayed for general sampling is up to two screens.) - The maximum number of GX LogViewer accessible to a single module at the same time varies by module.
+- When connecting to multiple RCPUs, LHCPUs, or LCPUs, only one trend window for real-time monitor can be displayed. - When connecting to a single data logger or BOX data logger, up to two windows can be displayed in any combination of realtime trend windows and/or realtime event windows. - When connecting to a single data communication, the number of realtime trend windows and/or realtime event windows that can be displayed simultaneously is as follows: - · For high speed sampling: up to two screens - For general sampling: up to four screens (When two screens are used for high speed sampling, the number of screen can be displayed for general sampling is up to two screens.) - The maximum number of GX LogViewer accessible to a single module at the same time varies by module.